NETWAYS/ansible-collection-elasticstack/docs/role-kibana.md

 Role Variables
 --------------

-* *kibana_elasticsearch_hosts*: A list of DNS resolvable hostnames of Elasticsearch hosts to connect your Kibana instance to. (default: `- localhost`)
 * *kibana_manage_yaml*: Change Kibanas main configuration file (default: `true`)
 * *kibana_config_backup*: Keep backups if we change any configuration file (default: `true`)
 * *kibana_tls*: Whether to offer `https` for clients or not (default: `false`)